 Vacation Accrual: The current vacation accrual rates for the respective employee classifications are summarized in the attached Vacation Accrual document.
 Vacation for bargaining unit employees is subject to the terms of the respective collective bargaining agreements.

-All regular full-time employees, excluding faculty, are eligible to receive up to 4 discretionary days annually to cover personal absences.
+All regular full-time employees, excluding faculty, are eligible to receive up to four discretionary days annually to cover personal absences.
 Unused discretionary days are forfeited at the end of the year.

-Paid leave (vacation, sick leave, discretionary days) may be used only after completion of 3 months of employment.
+Paid leave (vacation, sick leave, discretionary days) may be used only after completion of three months of employment.

-Currently the Institute is closed on the following holidays: Labor Day, Columbus Day, Thanksgiving (2), Winter Break (6), New Year's Day, Martin Luther King, Jr. Day, Presidents' Day, Spring Holiday, Memorial Day, and Independence Day.
-The tentative Holiday Schedule for the 2009-2010 Academic Year is attached.
+Currently the Institute is closed on the following holidays: Labor Day, Columbus Day, Thanksgiving (2), Winter Break (6), New Year's Day, Martin Luther King, Jr. Day, Presidents' Day, Memorial Day, and Independence Day.
+The tentative Holiday Schedule is attached.
 The Holiday Schedule is established by the Institute and is subject to change.
 Faculty members and other employees in academic departments may be required to work on certain holidays when classes are held or other services are being offered.